vircadia/vircadia-native-core/BUILD_WIN.md

 We recommend you install it to %HIFI_LIB_DIR%\soxr.
 This will help our FindSoxr cmake module find what it needs.
 You can place it wherever you like on your machine if you specify SOXR_ROOT_DIR as an environment variable or a variable passed when cmake is run.

 Extract the soxr archive wherever you like.
 Then, inside the extracted folder, create a directory called `build`.
 From that build directory, the following commands will build and then install soxr to `%HIFI_LIB_DIR%`.

-(Make sure to run the following inside Visual Studio)

 ```
 cmake .. -G "NMake Makefiles" -DCMAKE_INSTALL_PREFIX=%HIFI_LIB_DIR%/soxr